oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 Downloading the operator source is required if:

-- You plan to provide local file -based access to the operator Helm chart (see [Set up operator Helm chart access](#set-up-operator-helm-chart-access)).
+- You plan to provide local file-based access to the operator Helm chart (see [Set up operator Helm chart access](#set-up-operator-helm-chart-access)).
 - You need to manually install the CRD
   (see [Manually install the Domain resource custom resource definition (CRD), if needed](#manually-install-the-domain-resource-custom-resource-definition-crd-if-needed)).